mstdokumaci/arraydb/doc/readme.md

 ## Start Using

-Time to use what we all defined.
+Now it’s time to use what we defined.
 We just need these lines to initialize the library.

 	DB::init($db_config);
 	CACHE::init($cache_config);